Opatija & Kvarner Bay

 Beautifully positioned with just 2 hours drive from Croatian capital Zagreb, between the Istrian peninsula and Dalmatia, the coastline of Kvarner Bay snuggles up to the sea.

-It’s not only Opatija the attraction.
-Little historical towns are surrounding it, for example, Volosko, right next to Opatija, known for its excellent restaurants and Lungomare seafront promenade.
-Besides Volosko, other towns along the Riviera like Lovran, Ičići, Medveja and Mošćenička Draga all give you a fantastic experience of this area!
+It’s not only Opatija, the attraction.
+Little historical towns surround it, for example, Volosko, right next to Opatija, known for its excellent restaurants and Lungomare seafront promenade.
+Besides Volosko, other towns along the Riviera like Lovran, Ičići, Medveja, and Mošćenička Draga all give you a fantastic experience of this area!

 Good to know